Jhin1808/v0-automotive-repair-website/README.md

 Optional: If you prefer a custom form + email workflow instead of a scheduling provider, create an API route under `app/api/` (e.g. `app/api/appointments/route.ts`) to send confirmation emails via a provider like Resend or SendGrid, and process availability server‑side.

+## Appointment Requests via Resend (Email)

+This repo now includes an API endpoint that sends appointment requests to your inbox using Resend.

+- Endpoint: `POST /api/appointments`
+- Frontend: the Contact form posts to this endpoint and shows success/error states.

+Environment variables (Vercel → Project → Settings → Environment Variables):

+- `RESEND_API_KEY` — Your Resend API key
+- `APPOINTMENTS_TO_EMAIL` — Where you want to receive requests (e.g. `quang.nguyen@dqautomotivellc.com`)
+- `APPOINTMENTS_FROM_EMAIL` — The sender identity for outgoing emails, e.g. `appointments@dqautomotivellc.com`

+About `APPOINTMENTS_FROM_EMAIL`:

+- Use an address at your domain for best deliverability (e.g. `appointments@dqautomotivellc.com`).
+- In Resend, add and verify your domain.
+Resend will show 3–4 DNS records (DKIM, Return‑Path, etc.) to add in GoDaddy → DNS.
+Once verified, Resend can send as your domain.
+- You do not need a mailbox for this address to send; the API can still send “From” this address.
+For replies, the API sets `Reply-To` to the customer’s email so you can reply directly.
+Optionally, create an alias/forwarder for `appointments@` if you want that address to receive mail too.

+Deploy notes:

+- Add the env vars above, redeploy.
+No further configuration is required beyond domain verification in Resend for the From address.

 ## Connect Your GoDaddy Domain on Vercel

 If you purchased your domain on GoDaddy, you can point it to your Vercel deployment: